 “Momma Goose” – Heather is the companies “Jill of all trades”.
 She can do it all!
 Heather has made the Missouri River a part of her life since she started guiding in 2014.
 She is a woman of many trades.
 She is a small engine mechanic, teaches people around the state how to process game, works on a crabbing boat in the winter, and is passionate about empowering women.
 She is a modern-day pioneer and is constantly teaching and learning new hobbies in life.
 Heather grew up in a large family and enjoys her role as the “big sister” to her siblings.
 Heather said’ “I enjoy everything about the Missouri.
 I am proud to have that muddy water flow through my veins.
 It’s a magical place that draws extraordinary people to come explore all she offers.

-“Hoss”- Seth is the companies passionate story teller and historian.
-Seth is an abundance of positive energy on the river with a presence that is felt wherever he goes.
+“Hoss”– Seth is the company’s passionate storyteller and historian.
+Seth has been guiding for Missouri River Outfitter since 2020 and is an abundance of positive energy on the river with a presence that is felt wherever he goes.
 Seth’s selfless goal in life is to make sure those around him are seen, heard and loved.
-Seth has an undergraduate’s degree in history from MSU Billings and teaches history in his hometown, Lockwood MT.
+Seth has an undergraduate’s degree in history from MSU Billings and loves learning and talking about the history of the Missouri River.
 Seth enjoys being around his close friends and can often be found traveling the country to be near them.
 Seth said, “I enjoy all the people that come down the river and truly want to enrich their experience.
 The Missouri River Breaks is a unique river that holds a lot of history and beauty.”

 “Maama’ Bear”- Anne is our company botanist with a passion for the flora and fauna that surrounds her.
 Anne grew up close to Glacier National Park in northwest Montana.
 She spent summers at her family cabin, tromping through the woods and playing in creeks, keenly focused on building forts, making mud pies, and searching for interesting creatures.
 “No rock was left unturned.”
 She has always been a collector of beautiful nature specimens: rocks, feathers, pressed flowers, etc. Her love for Glacier and the surrounding area led her to study biology, ecology, geology, fine arts, and organic farming at the University of Montana.
 While studying, Anne continued spending her time in the outdoors working in Glacier National Park as a captain on a historic boat and in Alaska as a seasonal naturalist in Denali National Park.
 She has returned to Glacier to work as a winter education ranger, leading school snowshoe trips and ecology lessons in the park, and has since transitioned to teaching early elementary PE in Browning, MT.
 In July 2019, Montana Gov. Steve Bullock appointed Anne to a Grizzly Bear Advisory Council, designated by executive order to facilitate a statewide discussion on long-term grizzly bear management and conservation.
 In her free time, you can find her backcountry snowboarding, splitting firewood, mountain climbing, or playing with her plants and dogs

-“Greenskeeper” – Sarah grew up with the Mission Mountain Range in her backyard in St. Ignatius, MT.
+“Greenskeeper” – Sarah started guiding with Missouri River Outfitters in 2021.
+She grew up with the Mission Mountain Range in her backyard in St. Ignatius, MT.
 She has always been inspired by the endless amounts of things to learn while experiencing the outdoors with friends and family.
-She has spent the last few years landscaping in Missoula, MT, and working with Anabranch Solutions.
-Anabranch Solutions is a low-tech restoration-based process that tackles riverbank restoration in a sustainable, natural process.
-She worked with Inner Roads Wilderness Therapy as a guide for at-risk youth and has experience in Wilderness Medicine with Aerie Backcountry Medicine.
+Sarah is a hard worker and owns her own landscaping business in Missoula.
+Prior to landscaping, she worked with Inner Roads Wilderness Therapy as a guide for at-risk youth and has experience in Wilderness Medicine with Aerie Backcountry Medicine.
 During the winter, Sarah is passionate about getting into the mountains to snowboard and enjoys taking cold water therapy dips in the river.
 “One thing I really love about being on the water, is the sense of stillness you get to experience while still in motion.
 It gives you time to sit, while reveling in stunning landscapes, wildlife and the opportunity to learn the history of the area.
 I look forward to experiencing those moments with the guests on the Missouri river.”

 “Da Goat” – Jesse is currently pursuing his goal to become an ICU Nurse at MSU Great Falls.
 Jesse’s family moved 7 miles outside of Geraldine and have been farming there since 2012.
 Jesse is a true outdoor adventurer and seeks out exploration through rock climbing, ice climbing, mountaineering, skiing, mountain biking, hunting, ultra-running and slacklining.
 Before guiding for Missouri River Outfitters, Jesse worked as a hunting guide for 4 years at Deep Creek Outfitter.
 When Jesse started working for MRO, it was to be in the outdoors but now, he finds that “my favorite part of guiding is getting to know people’s unique life stories.
 The river truly brings out the best in people and allows everyone to slow down and just be.”